SharathPremkumar/Registration-and-login/README.md

 ---

-<p align="center">This is a JAVA Backend Project By using Spring boot, MySQL DataBase & Hibernate JPA, Where Admin Can Add the Create the Employee data, Retrieve the data, Update and delete the data.
-This CRUD operation is tested using postman, by using the end point connectors of this backend code we can connect with the frontend User Interface applications.
+<p align="center">This is a JAVA Fullstack Project by using HTML, Spring boot, MySQL DataBase, Hibernate JPA, Spring security & Thymeleaf template engine because I don't know Javascript and CSS to develop frontend part.
+Where it is developed for the Internship students Registration and login application.
+Here a student can Register in the website and after registration he/she can login with their credentials to redirect to their individual web pages.
     <br>
 </p>